chamoda/chamoda.github.io/03_about.markdown

 **In Brief**

-I'm a software architect and serial entrepreneur building scalable businesses.
+I'm a software architect and serial entrepreneur.
 I architect systems with Python, Go, TypeScript, and Rust, founding ventures and advising early-stage companies on technical strategy.

 I've founded, co-founded, and/or serve as CTO at several companies: